Global smoothness of quasiconformal mappings in the Triebel-Lizorkin scale: Introduction

-By the Sobolev embedding (combine \cite[Section 2.7]{TriebelTheory} with appropriate extension theorems), this restriction in the indices coincides with the case where $f\in F^s_{p,2}(\Omega)$ and all its weak derivatives up to order $n_s$ are continuous, and therefore, ordinary derivatives.
-Regarding the regularity of the boundary, the parameterizations under scope will satisfy exactly the same.
+By the Sobolev embedding (combine \cite[Section 2.7]{TriebelTheory} with appropriate extension theorems), restricting ourselves to the indices $p\{s\}>2$ implies that if $f\in W^{s,p}(\Omega)$ then all its weak derivatives up to order $n_s$ are continuous, and therefore, ordinary derivatives.
+The same holds for the parameterizations of the boundaries.